 During this fashion extravaganza, the Courtyard at Green Spring Station turns into a fabulous runway show featuring Institute patients and staff members in stylish outfits provided by Green Spring Station boutiques.
 Attendees dine on delectable food and beverages from local restaurants, and enjoy live DJ music.

 The Womens' Initiative Netowrk will be hosting its annual Wine Walkabout on Friday, April 30, 2021, 6:30 p.m.
 In a typical year, we would enjoy a fabulous evening together at the beautiful Caves Valley Golf Club.
 However in the same spirit of gathering and raising money for the Institute, we will celebrate virtually with a wine tasting and tutorial hosted by Peter Wood, Managing Partner and wine expert from the French Paradox in Stevenson Village.
-Stay tuned for more details on how to participate in this fun event!

 In addition to our Fundraising Events, members of the Women's Initiative Network are invited to attend members-only events.